What is Anthropic (and Why It Matters for AI Search)?

 The feature addresses a big limitation that many AI companies have run into: the knowledge cutoff.
 With web search, instead of relying on only training data, Claude can ground its outputs in current events and newly published research.

-Why Anthropic Matters for AI Search
+Why does Anthropic matter for SEO and AI search?

 Real-time search features like live web retrieval (similar to what ChatGPT search, AI Overviews, and AI Mode are doing) are having a relatively small impact, but an impact nonetheless, on SEO.